Your target for this term is either to get home by 5.30pm, go to the gym more often or fit that new kitchen you keep talking about.

-Classroom assistants are also able to take on the form tutors' role, responsible for pastoral cares.
+Classroom assistants are also able to take on the role of form tutors, responsible for pastoral care.
 Miss Magill credits the changes with an improvement in results: the percentage of students with five or more A* to C grades at GCSE rose from 63 per cent five years ago to 86 per cent last year.

 All this comes at a price, although Miss Magill insists it is not a financial one and suggests she may have saved money by reducing absence.

 "Last year we spent pound;2,000 on cover supervisors and supply teachers.

 Instead, she demands high standards in the classroom from teachers and says she would not hesitate to sack staff if their performance was not good enough.

 "If headteachers don't go down the capability route, I don't think they are doing their job and they shouldn't be taking their salary," Miss Magill said.